7 Financial statements: A first look

 PGDATABASE = "wrds")

-An alternative to the above code would be to pass connection information to the dbConnect()
+For users of the PostgreSQL database, an alternative to the code above would pass connection information to the dbConnect()

-function directly, as shown in the code below.54
+function directly, as shown in the code below.4

-In this chapter we will focus on Compustat data, which is found in the comp
+In this chapter we focus on Compustat data, which is found in the comp

-While there are other sources of financial statement data, in accounting research the pre-eminent data source is Compustat, which is typically obtained via WRDS.
+library.
+While there are other sources of financial statement data—especially for firms outside North America—in accounting research the pre-eminent data source is Compustat, which is typically obtained via WRDS.

 We first look at the table, comp.company